Electrolysis/Pretty-Tree-Fox/README.md

 ## Installation
 - Go to about:config and enable loading userchrome files.
 Change toolkit.legacyUserProfileCustomizations.stylesheets to true.
-- Copy Chrome folder into your profile folder (to view path, go to about:profile)
+- Copy Chrome folder into your profile folder (to view path, go to about:profiles)
 - Restart Firefox